SurrealPartisan/shiofaioth/README.md

 * Example 4 (copular verb): "Fei ticai xae-ecoidae-duei faelid mien."
 "Tea makes me happy." ("ecoi", "to be")

 ## Some vocabulary
 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
-The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.
+The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms, and similarly, their meanings may not exactly match the original.
 Some particles are a priori.

 ### Question words
 Shiofaioth has one basic question word, "ke" ("what", "who").
 Other question words can be derived and inflected from it.
 "Why" is "ken-four", "where" is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
 The question words typically, but not necessarily, start the sentence.
 Unlike yes-or-no questions, which use the interrogative mood, "ke"-questions typically use conditional or inferential indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
 The "fioi" postposition is often used in questions.

 ### Derivational affixes
 Adjectives can be turned into nouns describing the property with the ending "-(i)sus", translating to "-ness" in English.
 These nouns are usually class 2, but can also be class 3 if they are discussed more abstractly.

+### Phrases
+* "Hioxoi!", "Hello!"
+* "Xae-ecoi-duei ai nautia, edaet mie xae-feinier-duei noudiaefa sien.", "It's a pleasure to get to know you." (or simply "Nice to meet you")

 ## Sample texts and translations